OSC/Open-OnDemand/README.md

     # => cp build/ood-portal.conf /opt/rh/httpd24/root/etc/httpd/conf.d/ood-portal.conf
     ```

-4. For now, lets use basic auth with an .htpasswd file till we get the installation complete.
+4. For now, lets use basic auth with an `.htpasswd` file until we get the
+   installation complete.
 Then we will add another authentication mechanism.
+   Start by generating an `.htpasswd` file with a user that **exists** on your
+   system (the password need not be the same as their current system password):

     ```sh
     sudo scl enable httpd24 -- htpasswd -c /opt/rh/httpd24/root/etc/httpd/.htpasswd efranz